Excluding Neighbors' Kids from Summer Festival: AITA for Setting Boundaries?

 Psychological Analysis

 The Reddit user's decision to exclude the kids seems rooted in a desire for personal comfort and satisfaction during the festival.
 This is a common human behavior, often driven by our natural inclination to avoid stressful situations.
-However, it's also sparked a conflict due to differing views on child behavior tolerance and community inclusivity.
+However, it has also sparked a conflict due to differing views on child behavior tolerance and community inclusivity.

 Analysis generated by AI